CdLbB/cdlbb.github.com/WandW/CMA02-1-LimitsMN.md

 <div id="footer">
 <h3><span style="font-size:85%;">Typeset by </span><a href="../index.html" target="_blank">Eric Nitardy </a> <span style="font-size:85%;">AND Hosted by </span><a href="https://github.com/" target="_blank"> GitHub.</a></h3>
-<h/Users/nithardt/Current Projects/Whittaker and Watson/MMD4>All content is either in the public domain or <a href="http://creativecommons.org/licenses/by/3.0/us/" target="_blank">licensed under a Creative Commons Attribution 3.0 United States License.</a></h4>
+<h4>All content is either in the public domain or <a href="http://creativecommons.org/licenses/by/3.0/us/" target="_blank">licensed under a Creative Commons Attribution 3.0 United States License.</a></h4>
 </div>